netzkolchose/django-computedfields/docs/manual.rst

 - ``COMPUTEDFIELDS_QUERYSIZE``
     Limits the query size used by the resolver to slices of the given value (global default is 10k).
-    This setting is mainly to avoid excessive memory usage from big querysets, where a direct evaluation would preload everything into RAM.
-The global setting acts as a "damper" on all querysets invoked by the resolver, thus will be the stronger limit than batch size above.
+    This setting is mainly to avoid excessive memory usage from big querysets, where a direct evaluation would try to cache everything into RAM.
+The global setting acts as a "damper" on all reading querysets invoked by the resolver.

-    The querysize can be further adjusted for individual computed fields as optional argument on the ``computed`` decorator.
-This is especially useful, if a certain update path creates a very big interim querysets again running into memory issues.
+    The querysize can be further adjusted for individual computed fields as optional argument `querysize` on the ``@computed`` decorator.
+This is especially useful, if a field has overly complicated dependencies pulling much more into memory than other fields.
 Also see :ref:`memory-issues` in examples.

 Basic usage